Introduction

 Dear Mr. Fischer,

 This is a response to your paper titled "The United Church of God vs. A Sabbath Test," which has been circulated within our Church membership.
-We appreciate your zeal to preserve the sanctity of the Sabbath and will respond to the points you presented in your paper that seeks to invalidate the conclusions of United Church of God's study paper regarding eating out on the Sabbath.
+We appreciate your zeal to preserve the sanctity of the Sabbath and will respond to the points you presented in your paper that seeks to invalidate the conclusions of the United Church of God's study paper regarding eating out on the Sabbath.
 The reply to your paper was assigned to the Advisory Committee for Doctrine, whose work is overseen by the Doctrine Committee of the Council of Elders.

 Your main points seem to he based primarily on your understanding of the Sabbath instructions in Exodus 16, Nehemiah's prohibition of buying and selling "victuals" and the Sabbath commandments recorded in Exodus 20 and Deuteronomy 5.
 The example of Nehemiah is often referenced in regard to restaurants on the Sabbath, e.g. "Would Nehemiah have permitted restaurants to operate during his day or would he have closed them down too?" (p.
 23).